G

 Wedding Anniversaries: 2nd and 29th.

-Zodiac Signs: Aquarius, Taurus, Aries, Scorpio, and Leo.
+Zodiac Signs: Aquarius, Taurus, Aries, Scorpio, Leo, and Virgo.

 Chakra Associations: Heart; Root; Sacral.

-Historical Associations: eternity; love; faith; consistency; virtue; nobility; wealth; status; sincerity; good health; protection from evil thoughts; eternal friendship; trust; loyalty; ability to see in the dark; wealth; status.
+Historical Associations: eternity; love; faith; consistency; virtue; nobility; wealth; status; sincerity; good health; protection from evil thoughts and spirits; protection from night terrors; eternal friendship; trust; loyalty; ability to see in the dark; wealth; status; purify air; vitality; restore energy; safe return home; self-assuredness; confidence; ground physical body; clear negative energy.

-Historically Used to Treat: indigestion; sore throats; sadness; protect against the plague.
+Historically Used to Treat: indigestion; sore throats; sadness; protect against the plague; heart palpitations; stimulate circulation; inflammatory blood disorders; wound healing; stop bleeding; ward off infection; stomach inflammation; food poisoning.